koto-moya/Pragnanz/content/blog/annihilation/index.md

 The models we are creating today are still just portals into *our* maps.
 The real breakthroughs will come when these models open portals *outside* of our maps.
 What will they look like?
 Is it even possible?
 Given it is possible, will we be able to contextualize it?
 [Langlands](https://en.wikipedia.org/wiki/Langlands_program) tells us yes.

-The DLC's are coming, are you ready to play?
+The DLCs are coming, are you ready to play?

 ![map](../../junglemap.png)